This article was published in Australian Dictionary of Biography, Volume 1, (MUP), 1966

 Cunningham arrived at Sydney Cove in the Surry on 20 December 1816.
 He was received kindly by Governor Lachlan Macquarie who suggested that he join John Oxley's projected expedition into the country west of the Blue Mountains: this was arranged and while awaiting departure Cunningham rented a cottage at Parramatta and botanized in the surrounding district.
 He left Parramatta in April 1817 and returned in September having accompanied Oxley to the Lachlan River marshes and collected specimens of about 450 plant species.
 The last four months of 1817 were spent preparing these specimens for dispatch to Kew, in more collecting around Parramatta, and in preparing to join Phillip Parker King's voyage to the north and north-west coasts of Australia in the cutter Mermaid, which sailed from Sydney on 21 December 1817.
 This voyage took him to Twofold Bay, King George Sound and to Exmouth Gulf whence the coast to Port Walcott (Cossack) was examined, Cunningham having frequent opportunity to land and collect specimens.
 From Port Walcott the party went to the north coast of Arnhem Land and explored it westward from Goulburn Island and the King River, around the Cobourg Peninsula and into Van Diemen's Gulf as far as the West Alligator River.
 The Mermaid visited Melville and Bathurst Islands, called at Timor and the Montebello Islands, and anchored in Sydney Cove on 29 July 1818.
 During this voyage Cunningham collected specimens of about 300 species, including many new ones from Arnhem Land.

 Cunningham spent a few more months at Parramatta and a month botanizing in the Illawarra district.
-Early in 1819 he visited Van Diemen's Land with King in the Mermaid, and on 8 May they sailed again for the north-west coast.
+Early in 1819 he visited Van Diemen's Land with King in the Mermaid, and on 8 May they sailed again for the north-east coast.
 On this voyage they visited Port Macquarie, Port Curtis, the Percy Islands which Brown had visited with Flinders, Cook's Repulse Bay, Cleveland Bay, Palm Island, Rockingham Bay, Fitzroy Island and the Endeavour River.
 Returning to Goulburn Island King proceeded to examine the coast from Clarence Strait to Admiralty Gulf, and by the time the Mermaid quitted Cape Voltaire Cunningham had collected specimens of more than 400 species and was delighted to have obtained some that would replace the 'imperfect' ones collected on the east coast by Banks in 1770.

 The Mermaid returned to Sydney in January 1820 and in July departed on her third voyage to the north-west coast.
 This voyage took Cunningham to Flinders' Port Bowen (Port Clinton) and again to the Endeavour River, then to Booby Island and back to Goulburn Island and Cape Voltaire, where the real work of the voyage, the charting of the coast south-westward to Brunswick Bay, began.
 Arriving back in Sydney on 9 December 1820 Cunningham was distressed to hear of the death of 'an excellent and invaluable friend', Sir Joseph Banks.